paulcockrell/tagc-website/src/pages/index.md

   secure and reliable place to shoot at static targets.
 image: /img/hft-jumbotron.jpg
 notificationsHeading: >-
-  Club Notices - PLEASE NOTE ALL MEETINGS SHOOTS AND INDUCTIONS ARE POSTPONED UNTIL FURTHER NOTICE
+  Club Notices - PLEASE NOTE, ALL MEETINGS, SHOOTS AND INDUCTIONS ARE POSTPONED UNTIL FURTHER NOTICE
 notifications:
   - text: >-